 “Bbb” is interpreted as “A”.

-A brief sequence “Db4 Gb4 A4 Eb5″ (duration 1/4 beat) is played before the chord “{Db4, Gb4, A4, Eb5}” whose duration is set to 7/2 beats.
+A short sequence "Db4 Gb4 A4 Eb5" (duration 1/4 beat) is played before the chord "{Db4, Gb4, A4, Eb5}" whose duration is set to 7/2 beats.
 Each note in the sequence is tied to its occurrence in the chord.

-A sound example of arpeggio may be found on page Importing MusicXML scores.
+A sound example of an arpeggio can be found on the Importing MusicXML scores page.

 More tied notes

-A clear illustration of the usage of tied notes and undetermined rests is a short musical phrase borrowed from a tutorial by Charles Ames, a pioneering designer of composition algorithms.
-The phrase is supplied as a musical score but its interpretation requires a careful analysis of the musical structure, yielding the following Bol Processor score:
+A clear illustration of the use of tied notes and undetermined rests is a short musical phrase borrowed from a tutorial by Charles Ames, a pioneering designer of composition algorithms.
+The phrase is supplied as a musical score but its interpretation requires a careful analysis of the musical structure, resulting in the following Bol Processor score:

-To make things clear we need to look at the score in common music notation, divide it to blocks associated with variables, and ultimately write a grammar “-gr.Ames” for building the structure.
-Below are details of the analytical process and resulting graphs of sound-objects and piano roll:
+To make things clear we need to look at the score in common music notation, divide it into blocks associated with variables, and finally write a grammar "-gr.Ames" to build the structure.
+Below are details of the analysis process and the resulting graphs of sound-objects and piano roll:

-In this grammar, undetermined rests have been notated “…”.
-In its current version, the Bol Processor console no longer recognizes the Unicode symbol for ellipsis “…”.
-Therefore, it is automatically converted it to “_rest” by the PHP interface.
+In this grammar, undetermined rests have been written as "".
+In its current version, the Bol Processor console no longer recognises the Unicode symbol for ellipsis "".
+Therefore, it is automatically converted it to "_rest" by the PHP interface.

-Undetermined rests are a powerful feature of polymetric expressions used to avoid uneasy calculations.
-The polymetric expansion algorithm calculates (symbolic) durations producing the least complex expression.
-Read more on tutorial Polymetric structures.
+Undetermined rests are a powerful feature of polymetric expressions used to avoid tedious calculations.
+The polymetric expansion algorithm computes (symbolic) durations that produce the least complex expression.
+Read more in the Polymetric Structures tutorial.

-Tied notes are precisely the ones denoted by links on the musical score.
+Tied notes are exactly the ones indicated by links on the musical score.
 The sound rendering is:

 Error tracing

-The construction of suitable time intervals for tied notes depends on the completion of pairs — e.g. “A4&” followed by “&A4″ — in the Bol Processor score.
-Some pairs may remain incomplete for either reason:
+The construction of suitable time intervals for tied notes depends on the matching of pairs — e.g. "A4&" followed by "&A4" — in the Bol Processor score.
+Some pairs may remain incomplete for one reason or another:

-- The musical item has been sliced to chunks, using the PLAY safe (instead of PLAY) option to speed up computation, and the two parts belong to separate chunks;
+1. The musical item has been split into chunks, using the PLAY safe (instead of PLAY) option to speed up computation, and the two parts belong to separate chunks;

-- An error of the algorithm — more and more rarely.
+3. An error in the algorithm — increasingly rare.

-Case (1) is limited by the method for chunking items: each chunk is designed to contain the same number of starting and ending ties.
-Nonetheless this is not warranted because chunks are limited in size.
+Case (1) is limited by the method for chunking items: each chunk is designed to contain the same number of start and end ties.
+However, this is not guaranteed because the chunks are limited in size.

-Failure to balance ties is indicated below the PLAY safe button (see picture).
+Failure to balance ties is indicated below the PLAY safe button (see image).

-Errors are listed in color on the trace of the play process.
-These may not induce noticeable changes in the performance.
-Nonetheless, we recommend to submit faulty data to designers.
+Errors are shown in colour on the track being played..
+These may not cause any noticeable changes in performance.
+However, we recommend that you report any incorrect data to the designers.

-Below is an example of error in a MusicXML score of Beethoven’s Fugue in B flat major.
-A tie starts at note “Db5″ (MIDI key #73) in the beginning of measure #573 (part 2) but it ends nowhere:
+Below is an example of an error in a MusicXML score of Beethoven's Fugue in B flat major.
+A tie starts at note "Db5" (MIDI key #73) at the beginning of measure #573 (part 2), but it ends nowhere:

-Read the fragment of the MusicXML score to check this inconsistency.
-There are more inconsistencies in this score, for instance a slur starting on note “C4″ of measure #646 (part 3) which does not end.
-This makes it difficult to interpret slurs as legato.
+Read the MusicXML score fragment to check for this inconsistency.
+There are other inconsistencies in this score, such as a slur starting on note 'C4' of measure #646 (part 3) that does not end.
+This makes it difficult to interpret the slurs as legato.